EngineHub/SquirrelID/README.md

 Compiling
 ---------

-Use Maven 3 to compile SquirrelID.
+Use Gradle to compile SquirrelID.

-    mvn clean package
+    gradlew build

 Some of the unit tests are actually integration tests and therefore make contact with Mojang's servers.
 That means that the tests may take a